bincrafters/bincrafters.github.io/_posts/2018-02-27-Updated-Conan-Package-Flow-1.1.md

 The previous updates were focused on "in-source" packaging workflows but it seemed it should be suitable for both scenarios.
 It did work, but it wasn't optimized, and came with a lot of unfortunate side-effects.
 We brought this feedback to the Conan team and they aggressively sought various ways to accomodate our scenario and optimize our workflow.
 This brought about the recognition that the workflows are just fundamentally different, and some insight about possible solutions.
 The good news is that they were able to dramatically improve the original "out-of-source" workflow with very little modification to Conan.

 ## New Out-Of-Source Packaing Workflow
-So, the new workflow brings back the intuitive linear workflow that had prior to the November 2017 update.
+So, the new workflow brings back the intuitive linear workflow that we had prior to the November 2017 update.
 After users have a `conanfile.py` that looks like it's ready to go, they can just jump right back to `conan create` as in:

 	$ conan create . bincrafters/testing